tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 {% include note.html content="You will first need to have [Tidal Tools installed and logged in](https://guides.tidalmg.com/tidal-tools.html) to your Workspace." %}

-To upload your server inventory into your Tidal Migrations workspace you need to transform your data into JSON format.
+To upload your server inventory into your Tidal workspace you need to transform your data into JSON format.

 This data can be passed as standard input to the `tidal sync servers` command and your servers data will be synchronized via the API.